fbpx

 Regardless of whether it’s the wrong people doing the wrong job, or some other problem, by the time the facts are revealed, all too often it’s too late to preserve the baseline.
 Consequently, full realisation of the benefits underpinning the business case becomes an impossibility.

 But project sponsors can avoid these surprises.
 As per the Russian proverb made famous by Ronald Reagan, Doveryai, no proveryai.
 Trust but verify.
 Prudent sponsors will budget for quality assurance activity in the business case.
 Applying this level of rigour and governance to large and complex projects is a no-brainer.
-When you think that the weekly cash-burn on these types of projects is typically measured in six figure sums, allocating a fraction of this to a scheduled Project Fitness Test should be considered a self-funding insurance premium.
+When you think that the weekly cash-burn on these types of projects is typically measured in six figure sums, allocating a fraction of this to a scheduled Project Health Check should be considered a self-funding insurance premium.
 Early detection of project issues avoids the unwanted surprises and affords the opportunity through coaching and mentoring and/or diligent use of contingency to preserve project value.

 Key take-outs: